 - It should also have access to Power Automate with a ‘Per User Plan’ at minimum.

-- Add the service account as a ‘Site Owner’ to the site(s) where your content will be stored.
+- Add this account as a ‘Site Owner’ to the site(s) where your SPO content will be stored.

 - This account will serve as the owner of your Content Management Flows.
 Without this account, we would have to use a named user's account as the owner.
 If this named user had to leave your organization or move departments and lose access, the Management Flows will be decommissioned and disabled, which will cause the content refresh activities to stop.